H-Thinh/Personal-Comic-Management-System/README.md

 # Personal Comic Management System

-A full-stack personal comic management system that allows users to browse, manage, read, and interact with comics online.
-The system includes a user-facing comic reading interface and an admin dashboard for managing comics, chapters, authors, categories, users, comments, and ratings.
+Personal Comic Management System is a full-stack web application designed to help users manage, organize, read, and interact with comics in a personal online library.
+The system includes a user interface for browsing and reading comics, as well as an admin dashboard for managing comics, chapters, authors, categories, users, comments, and ratings.

+## Project Overview

+This project was built as a personal comic management platform with both frontend and backend development.
+It focuses on comic organization, user interaction, authentication, authorization, image management, and real-time communication.

+The system allows users to browse comics, search and filter comics, read chapters, save favorite comics, track reading history, comment, and rate comics.
+Admin users can manage the entire comic database through a dedicated dashboard.

 ## Features

-### User Features
+## User Features

-- User registration and login
+- Register and log in to the system
 - Browse comic list
 - Search comics by title
 - Filter comics by category
 - View comic details
 - Read comic chapters
-- Add comics to favorites
+- Save favorite comics
-- View reading history
+- Track reading history
 - Comment on comics
 - Rate comics
-- Real-time chat support
+- Use real-time chat functionality

-### Admin Features
+## Admin Features

-- Admin dashboard
 - Manage comics
 - Manage comic chapters
 - Manage authors
 - Manage categories
 - Manage users
 - Manage comments
-- Manage ratings/reviews
+- Manage ratings and reviews
-- Role-based access control
 - Upload and manage comic images
+- Manage roles and permissions
+- Control user access based on roles

 ## Tech Stack

-### Frontend
+## Frontend

 - ReactJS
 - TypeScript